Menditect/documentation/additional/00-installation/index.md

 sidebar_position: 1
 ---

-# Manage your own MTA deployment
+# Install MTA

-## Purpose

 This document describes the MTA implementation steps for customers that bring their own Mendix license and environment, either local or cloud hosted.
 This could be any custom cloud environment like a Cloud Foundry or Kubernetes Pod, or an on-premise installation.

+**If Menditect hosts MTA for you, this page is not applicable.**

 The main difference with Menditect hosting MTA on the Mendix cloud is that the client is responsible for managing the cloud platform.

-To host MTA, both Mendix Operator and Runtime license are required.
-See https://docs.mendix.com/developerportal/deploy/private-cloud/#request-both-operator-and-runtime-license.
+To host MTA, both Mendix Operator and Runtime license are required. <br/>See: https://docs.mendix.com/developerportal/deploy/private-cloud/#request-both-operator-and-runtime-license.

+## New Installation

 :::note
 When installing MTA for the first time, always clean up your existing environment first (both the database and the Mendix model).
 :::

-## Configuring a new MTA implementation

 Required for hosting MTA in the Mendix Cloud is an **M21-STANDARD** cloud resource pack, see [Mendix Cloud Container resources](https://docs.mendix.com/developerportal/deploy/mendix-cloud-deploy/#resource-pack).